MahirPokar/Third_year_MARL_project/README.md

 <!-- Environments-->
 # Environments
 This project implements three different Q-learning algorithms.
 The Environment for the tabular methods are Implemented by myself.
-However for deep RL methods, the environment was taken from the following git repository, as cited in the report.
+However for deep RL methods, the [Level-based Foraging environment](https://github.com/semitable/lb-foraging) created by Filippos Christianos was used.
-[LBF environment](https://github.com/semitable/lb-foraging).
  The environment is provided under MIT [License](./LICENSE).
-Even Though I have included the code environment software here it is recommended to first install the environment from the link provided above, and then test the algorithms seperately.
+Even Though the environment source code  have been included, it is recommended to first install the environment from the link provided above, and then test the algorithms seperately.

 <!-- TAB-->
 # Tabular Q-learning
 The [Single Agent case](./IMPLEMENTATIONS/Tabular.py) and the [multi agent case](./MPLEMENTATIONS/Tabular_multi.py) both store the action values in a python dictionary object, with states acting as keys.
 For the single agent case each state has a list of 4 action values.
 In the multi agent case each state has a list of 16 action values, as a joint policy is implemented.
-The [util](/IMPLEMENTATIONS/util.py) provides the code for ploting the results.
+The [util](/IMPLEMENTATIONS/util.py) file provides the code for ploting the results.

 <!-- DEEP-->
 # Deep Q-learning